Series Review: How to Hang a Witch, Adriana Mather

 Series Review: The Illuminae Files

 The Illuminae Files by Jay Kristoff and Amie Kaufman is one of the most original series I have ever read.
 The books are all written exclusively using files, and the story is surprisingly complex.
 I loved each of the main characters throughout the series, although Kady was my favourite.
-These books are such an emotional rollercoaster, and I am pretty disappointed that the series is now over.
+These five star books are such an emotional rollercoaster, and I am pretty disappointed that this YA book series is now over.